controlshift/slate/source/index.html.md

   - json_me
   - webhooks.md.erb
   - bulk_data
+  - authenticated_api_intro
+  - authenticated_api_organisation

 search: true
 ---

 # Introduction

-Welcome to the [ControlShift Labs](http://www.controlshiftlabs.com/) JSON API and Webhook Endpoint documentation!
-Our API and Webhooks are designed to allow software engineers to create rich integrations between ControlShift content and third-party services and websites.
+Welcome to the [ControlShift Labs](http://www.controlshiftlabs.com/) Developer documentation.
+Our APIs are designed to allow software engineers to create rich integrations between ControlShift content and third-party services and websites.

+We offer several APIs to customers to cover different integration use cases.

+- __JSONP API__ Unauthenticated API designed to be consumed by javascript clients written by front-end engineers.
+Quickly display public information about petitions, efforts, and users on external sites.

+- __Webhooks__ Get notified when changes happen so external systems can react.

+- __Bulk Data__ Integrate your ControlShift instance with a data warehouse like Redshift for SQL access and reporting.

+- __Authenticated REST__ Server Side API integration option for more advanced scenarios.
+Uses OAuth2 to allow third-party developers to create applications and customers to grant access.